Charlotte NC skyline and homes for sale

 Get preapproved early

 Charlotte's best neighborhoods still see competition on well-conditioned homes.
-Sellers in Dilworth and Myers Park don't take unqualified buyers seriously.
-Get this done first.
+Sellers do not take unqualified buyers seriously.
+Rude, but useful.

 Why Preapproval Matters